esfx/esfx/packages/async-autoresetevent/README.md

     while (true) {
         // do some work asynchronously...

         // indicate 'waitForActivity' can resume.
 Event is immediately reset to
-        // the signaled state.
+        // the unsignaled state.
         event.set();
     }
 }